cardano-community/koios-cli/README.md

 ## Install

-It's highly recommended installing a latest version of koios-rest available on the [releases page](https://github.com/cardano-community/koios-cli/releases/latest).
+It's highly recommended installing a latest version of `koios-cli` available on the [releases page](https://github.com/cardano-community/koios-cli/releases/latest).

 ## Install from Source